REPAIR PROCEDURES & GUIDELINES

 PRESTRESSED/PRECAST CONCRETE BRIDGE UNITS

 Defective units or units damaged during handling or storage shall be evaluated for possible repair by the fabricator and the Iowa Department of Transportation as soon as practical (not to exceed 14 days).
-The fabricator shall propose repair procedures and list the brand name of patching material and submit his request to the District Materials Engineer (DME) for approval.
-The District Materials Engineer, in consultation with the Office of Materials, will have the final authority to accept, modify, or reject the repair procedure proposed by the fabricator.
-Apply this IM to both LRFD and LX beams.
+The fabricator shall propose repair procedures and list the brand name of patching material and submit a written request to the District Materials Engineer (DME) for approval and inclusion in the final beam inspection report.
+The District Materials Engineer, in consultation with the Construction and Materials Bureau, will have the final authority to accept, modify, or reject the repair procedure proposed by the fabricator.

 The following guidelines provide materials and procedures that may be used for repairs depending upon the extent of the defect or damage:

-GUIDELINES FOR REPAIR OF AREAS WITH EXPOSED PRESTRESSING STRAND, REINFORCING STEEL & SPALLING (STRUCTURAL TYPE)*
+GUIDELINES FOR REPAIR OF AREAS WITH EXPOSED PRESTRESSING STRAND (STRUCTURAL TYPE)

-2. Clean/neutralize exposed strands (Strands shall be free of rust, dust, grease, etc.).
+2. Cleaning the exposed strands.
+Strands shall be free of rust, dust, grease, etc..
+Use compressed air to remove dust and debris.

 REPAIR OF CRACKS USING EPOXY INJECTION